monkphin/Colour-Forge/README.md

  - stage_id - the foreign key used to link to the recipe stages table for the one to many relationship, since each stage could have multiple images. </br>
  - image_url - the URL string of the uploaded image, automatically inserted when the user uploads an image. </br>
  - alt_text - a text string for the image alt text to ensure basic accessibility standards are met. </br>
+ - public_id - a text string, which was added later after I realised this would be an efficient way of handling image deletion to stop wasting space on Cloudinary</br>

 entity_tags   </br>
 This table isn't directly updatable by the user, instead its used to allow for a many to many relationship between the recipes table and the recipe_tags table. </br>